Guaranteed Optimal Compositional Explanations for Neurons: Other Neuron and Concept-Based Explanations

 \section{Other Neuron and Concept-Based Explanations}

 While this paper focuses on methods targeting neuron spatial alignment, the literature offers a wide range of explanation approaches that use concepts to derive explanations~\cite{Casper2023,Gilpin2018} or to decode other types of neurons~\cite{hesse2025disentangling,Srinivas2025,bau2020units,O’Mahony2025,Bykov2023} and layer behaviors~\cite{gao2025scaling,bricken2023monosemanticity}.
 Our work is inspired by this growing interest in understanding neuron behaviors and using concepts to build explanations.
 However, the similarities end there: these approaches belong to distinct families of interpretability methods that differ fundamentally from compositional explanations across multiple dimensions, such as their goal (e.g., alignment vs. correlation), scope (e.g., neuron clusters vs. layers), assumptions (e.g., access to internals and availability of masks), representation (e.g., logical vs. statistical explanations), and phase (post-hoc vs. ante-hoc).
 Because these families are not able to measure the spatial alignment between activations and the locations of concepts, they have traditionally been regarded as complementary rather than competing categories with respect to compositional explanations.

-Consequently, they are not compared against them, and no established protocols exist for such comparisons.
-Given these differences, and because our work is theoretical in nature and specifically focuses on guaranteeing the optimality of compositional explanations without altering their established formulation, we leave the exploration of connections and complementarities with other interpretability paradigms for future research.
+To clarify the differences, consider \Cref{fig:splash}.
+In this case, the compositional explanation expresses the fact that the regions of activation within images for neuron 56 match (i.e., are aligned with) the regions of the images corresponding to tables or chairs in a dining room, which correspond to the activation area highlighted in blue.
+This type of explanation combines three properties: (i) spatial alignment, (ii) logical composition of concepts, and (iii) neuron-level specificity.
+These properties cannot be simultaneously expressed by alternative families of methods.
+For example, let us consider two methods from other families of methods: CLIP-Dissect~\citep{Oikarinen2023} and SAE~\citep{huben2024sparse}.